Matveibos/rails_answers_and_guides/docker_tutorial.md

         docker rm CONTAINER_ID
         docker rmi IMAGE_ID
+1.3.1.
+How to remove all containers?

+        docker rm CONTAINER_ID CONTAINER_ID_1 CONTAINER_ID_2
+        # get list of all cantainer id
+          docker ps -q
+        # the remove it
+          docker rm $(docker ps -q)
 1.4.
 How to create your first docker image?

         # create Dockerfile with the text below